Raymond Moody, MD, PhD

 Throughout my five-decade career, I have explored themes related to the transpersonal aspects of death, dying and grief.
 In my book Glimpses of Eternity, I discuss the phenomena of shared-death experiences.
 I write about my inquiry into past lives in my book Coming Back and share methods for evoking the dead, from Ancient Greece to modern times, in my book Reunions.

-I also have a passion for language, which I share with my colleague and co-founder of the University of Heaven, Lisa Smartt.
+I also have a passion for language, which I share with my colleague and co-founder of the Life After Life Institute, Lisa Smartt.
 My PhD in philosophy focused on unintelligibility and my new book Making Sense of Nonsense (Llewellyn 2020) discusses what nonsense teaches us about consciousness and altered states of being.

 Lisa Smartt, MA